v3il/hgf-helper/README.md

    A widget mounts on the stream page, allows you to play minigames in semi-automatic mode.
 The main features of the widget:
 1. automatically sends the `!hitsquad` command to the chat after several completed games, if the corresponding checkbox is enabled;
 1. automatically recognizes the anti-cheat screen, blocking the sending of any commands.
 Scheduled commands will be sent automatically after the completion of the anti-cheat;
 1. allows you to play the Trivia minigame (quiz, not available at the moment).
 Getting into the top 5 is not guaranteed, as the algorithm relies on the answers of other participants, but you can win a few hundred points in quiet time.
-Also, pressing keys `1-4` allows you to quickly send the command `!answer1-4` to the chat;
+Also, pressing keys `1-4` allows you to quickly send the command `!answer1-4` to the chat (not available at the moment as well);
 1. automatically removes the delay on the stream once a minute;
 1. adds a button to easily send `!hitsquad` command in manual mode;
 1. automatically refreshes the stream page when there are problems with the video;